simbongile-mkhotheli/simbongile-mkhotheli/README.md

 ## 🚀 About Me
 - 💻 Frontend Developer focused on building React applications with clean architecture
 - ⚛️ Experience working with component-driven UI, state management patterns, and service-layer abstraction
-- 🧠 Currently building projects with emphasis on scalable frontend structure and refactoring toward API-ready design
+- 🧠 Currently building React projects with a focus on scalable frontend architecture, API integration, and maintainable code
 - 🔄 Continuously improving in frontend system design, code organization, and testing fundamentals
 - 🌍 Based in South Africa | Open to junior roles and internships